rishabrjk/ecommerce-analytics-platform/README.md

 # Cloud-Based E-Commerce Analytics Platform

+A cloud analytics project using Google BigQuery, SQL, Python, and Cloud Run to analyse 100,000+ e-commerce transaction records and generate business insights around revenue trends, product performance, and customer segmentation.
 ## Overview
 This project demonstrates a cloud-based analytics workflow for analysing e-commerce transaction data using Google BigQuery, SQL, Python, and Google Cloud Run.